Furnace Repair Checklist

 - Swap out the batteries if the screen is empty.
 If the digital display is mixed up, the thermostat might need to be changed.

 - Make certain that the switch is set to “heat” rather than “off” or “cool.”

 - Make certain the program is set to the correct day and time and is scheduled to “run.”
 If you’re having trouble turning off the schedule, adjust the temperature by utilizing the up/down arrows and holding the “hold” button.
-This will force the heat to turn on if thermostat scheduling is an issue.
+This will cause the furnace to turn on if thermostat is causing an issue.

 - Turn the temperature setting to 5 degrees above the room temperature.

 If your heat hasn’t kicked on within several minutes, ensure it has electricity by toggling the fan switch from “auto” to “on.”
 If the fan doesn’t operate, your heater may not have power.

 If you use a smart thermostat—like one manufactured by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting will depend on your model.
 Check the manufacturer’s website for support.
 If you aren’t able to get your Wi-Fi thermostat to work, reach us at 510-343-9841 for heating and cooling service.

 2. Check Breakers and Switches

 Next, verify your breaker and furnace switch are on.